What is Variance Analysis?

 Things to Remember About Variance Analysis

-- Variance Analysis helps in identifying the reasons for higher cost and deviations from standard cost and helps management to analyze whether the higher cost are well justified or requires punitive actions for correcting the same.
+- Variance Analysis helps in identifying the reasons for higher cost and deviations from standard cost and helps management to analyze whether the higher cost is well justified or requires punitive actions for correcting the same.

 - Variances arising out of each factor should be correctly segregated.
 If a part of variance due to one factor is wrongly attributed to or merged with that of another, the analysis report submitted to the Management can result in misleading and incorrect inferences.